 Warning

 The eth0 interface is for public connectivity to the internet and eth1 is for private connectivity to other Droplets in the same VPC network.
-Multi-node applications must use the eth2 to eth9 network interfaces, which are for GPU-to-GPU communication.
+GPU multi-node applications must use interfaces starting from eth2, which are for GPU-to-GPU communication, while control traffic should use eth1 for private communication between nodes.

 With user data, which is useful if you intend to use a base image that doesn’t support Netplan, but requires a specific naming convention for your Droplets.